 The geomagnetic field is a vector quantity, having magnitude as well as direction.
 The direction of the geomagnetic field has been directly observed and recorded for at least 400 years beginning with observations of the angle in the horizontal plane between true north and the magnetic field vector, known as declination or magnetic variation.
-In 1634 it was realised by Henry Gellibrand that declination in London was changing with time when he compared his observations with those made by Edmund Gunter 12 years earlier.
-Since then this important discovery of secular variation has ensured regular observations of the magnetic field through time.
-Measurements of declination were important for navigation across the oceans, and a source of early observations is ships' logbooks (Jackson et al, 2000).
-Before long it was also realised that other elements of the geomagnetic field were of interest, in particular the angle of dip of the magnetic field vector from the horizontal known as inclination, and this was also measured.
-However it was not till 1832 when Carl Freidrich Gauss established his technique for measuring absolute intensity did we have accurate measurements of the magnitude of the geomagnetic field.
+In 1634, it was realized by Henry Gellibrand that declination in London was changing with time when he compared his observations with those made by Edmund Gunter 12 years earlier.
+Since then, this important discovery of secular variation has ensured regular observations of the magnetic field through time.
+Measurements of declination were important for navigation across the oceans, and a source of early observations is ships' logbooks (Jackson et al., 2000).
+Before long it was also realized that other elements of the geomagnetic field were of interest, in particular the angle of dip of the magnetic field vector from the horizontal known as inclination, and this was also measured.
+However, it was not till 1832 when Carl Freidrich Gauss established his technique for measuring absolute intensity did we have accurate measurements of the magnitude of the geomagnetic field.

 As demands on accuracy and interest in the geomagnetic field increased, permanent observatories began to be established.
-Since the 1840s the number of observatories around the world has slowly increased to a peak of about 180 in the late 1980s and early 1990s but is about 160 in recent times.
-The advent of the proton precession magnetometer and the fluxgate magnetometer in the 20th century considerably eased the automation of observatories during this time.
-However regular manual absolute observations, nowadays of declination and inclination using a fluxgate theodolite, are necessary to maintain accurate baseline control over long periods of time.
-There are also networks of repeat stations providing data over extensive areas from which country-wide magnetic charts could be derived.
+Since the 1840s the number of observatories around the world has slowly increased but has now dropped to about 160 in recent times.
+The advent of the proton precession magnetometer and the fluxgate magnetometer in the twentieth century considerably eased the automation of observatories during this time.
+However, regular manual absolute observations, nowadays of declination and inclination using a fluxgate theodolite, are necessary to maintain accurate baseline control over long periods of time.
+There are also networks of repeat stations providing data over extensive areas from which country-wide magnetic charts can be derived.
 More recently, magnetic measurements made by satellites have become important in determining the pattern of the geomagnetic field.
-In particular, vector data from Magsat (1979-1980), Ørsted (1999-2013), CHAMP (2000-2010) and Swarm (2013-) have all been utilised in the production of recent spherical harmonic models of the geomagnetic field.
+In particular, vector data from Magsat (1979-1980), Ørsted (1999-current), and CHAMP (2000-2010) have all been utilized in the production of recent spherical harmonic models of the geomagnetic field.